 - Advocate for and participate in patient safety and quality initiatives as a member of the interprofessional healthcare team.

 - Utilize informatics and patient care technology to enhance communication in the provision and management of safe, effective patient care.

 - Incorporate professional nursing standards and accountability into practice as a member of the interprofessional healthcare team.

 Admission to the RN to BSN program is selective.
 Candidates to the program must have:

 - A current, unencumbered RN license from a territory or state of the United States of America. **^

-*Note: Applicants who have not yet received their RN license, but meet other admissions requirements, will be permitted to enroll in the college for one semester.
+** Applicants who have not yet received their RN license, but meet other admissions requirements, will be permitted to enroll in the college for one semester.
 Proof of RN licensure must be provided for continued enrollment.

 Cynthia L. Holle